ibm-cloud-docs/databases-for-redis/howto-user-management.md

 ## Internal-use Users - Redis 6.x only
 {: #internal-users}

 There are four reserved users on your deployment.
-Modifying these users will cause your deployment to become unstable or unusable.
+Modifying these users causes your deployment to become unstable or unusable.
-- `ibm` - An internal admin user used for managing the deployment and exposing metrics.
+- `ibm` - An internal `admin` user for managing the deployment and exposing metrics.
 - `replication-user` - The user account that is used for replication.
 - `sentinel-user` - The user account for sentinels to handle monitoring and failovers.
 - `admin` - The default user provided to access your deployment.